Sweet and Savoury Pursuits

 Bowl of cucumber, yogurt and mint salad.

-This Lebanese Cucumber Yogurt Salad is a refreshing summer dish perfect for serving on hot days.
+This easy Lebanese Cucumber Salad with Yogurt is a refreshing summer dish perfect for serving on hot days.
 Made with simple ingredients, this salad comes together in no time and can be served as an appetizer, a light meal with pita bread or a side dish along grilled meats.

 4.91 from 11 votes